PRRanavvv/ChaiTube/README.md

 ## Installation and Setup

-Clone the Repository:git clone ''' https://github.com/your-username/chaitube.git '''
+Clone the Repository:git clone https://github.com/your-username/chaitube.git

-Install Dependencies : ''' npm install '''
+Install Dependencies : npm install

 Set Up Environment Variables:
 Create a .env file in the root directory.

-Add your API key for search suggestions:REACT_APP_API_KEY=your_api_key_here
+Add your API key for search suggestions : REACT_APP_API_KEY = your_api_key_here

-Start the Development Server : ''' npm start '''
+Start the Development Server : npm start

 Access the App:
-Open ''' http://localhost:3000 ''' in your browser.
+Open http://localhost:3000 in your browser.